-Jehovah's Witnesses insist that God's name (YHWH in the Old Testament) is supposed to be pronounced "Jehovah."
-So persuaded are they about this, they believe they are the only ones who have earned God's favor, because they are the only ones who consistently call God by this name.
-Yet, Jewish and Christian scholars who are thoroughly familiar with the Old Testament Hebrew language and how to pronounce Hebrew words make it clear that the Hebrew word YHWH is more accurately pronounced "Yahweh" (Yaw-Way) rather than "Jehovah".
+Jehovah's Witnesses insist that God's name (YHWH in the ancient Hebrew manuscript copies of the Old Testament) is supposed to be pronounced "Jehovah."
+So persuaded are they about this, they believe they are the only church (organization) who has God's favor, because they are the only ones who consistently call God by this name.
+Yet, Jewish and Christian scholars, who are thoroughly familiar with the Old Testament Hebrew language and how to pronounce Hebrew words, make it clear that the Hebrew word YHWH is more accurately pronounced "Yahweh" (Yaw-Way) rather than "Jehovah".

-Richard Abanes, a nationally recognized authority on cults and religions, rightly points out that:
+Richard Abanes, a nationally recognized authority on cults and religions, points out that:

 Here is what other scholars say about the name or pronunciation "Jehovah":

 The Jewish Encyclopedia: "Jehovah" — a mispronunciation of the Hebrew YHWH the name of God.
 This pronunciation is grammatically impossible.
 The form 'Jehovah' is a philological impossibility."

 The New Jewish Encyclopedia: "It is clear that the word Jehovah is an artificial composite."

 Encyclopedia Judaica: "the true pronunciation of the tetragrammaton YHWH was never lost.
 The name was pronounced Yahweh.
 It was regularly pronounced this way at least until 586 B.C., as is clear from the Lachish Letters written shortly before this date."